xfire/scarg/readme.md

 Building
 --------

-Use [sbt](http://code.google.com/p/simple-build-tool/) to build scopt v2.
+Use [sbt](http://code.google.com/p/simple-build-tool/) to build scarg.

     $ sbt
     $ > update
     $ > test
     $ > dist

-To run some of the examples, switch to the `scopt-examples` subproject:
+To run some of the examples, switch to the `scarg-examples` subproject:

-    $ > project scopt-examples
+    $ > project scarg-examples
     $ > run